glennmatlin/FIFE_manuscript/wopr/main.typ

 - (E1) Single-move polls or surveys presented as games due to lack of interactivity.
 - (E2) Non-language game AI systems (Go, StarCraft, Atari, etc.) as out of scope.
 - (E3) Opinion or editorial pieces without research content, including any blog posts which lack technical appendices or methodology.
-- (E5) Systems primarily relies on LLMs below one billion parameters as falling below the modern capability threshold.
+- (E5) Systems primarily relies on LMs below one billion parameters as falling below the modern capability threshold.

 == scoping questions
-_"Please search the web for the research paper and read the contents of "BALROG: Benchmarking Agentic LLM and VLM Reasoning On Games" Please help answer the following questions: "Does this experimental methodology of the paper feature (1) open-ended games (2) multiplayer games (3) strategy games (4) war games (5) crisis simulation (6) military simulation (7) moderated policy conflict/debate (8) diplomatic negotiation, or (9) any other form of similar competitive games?
-Finally (10), would you consider this game to be appropriate for a scoping survey on open-ended language-based war games?"
-After providing your reasoning and answers, please summarize your reasoning into one sentence explaining why overall the answer for (10) is "YES" or "NO""_
+_"Please search the web for the research paper and read the contents of \"BALROG: Benchmarking Agentic LM and VLM Reasoning On Games\" Please help answer the following questions: \"Does this experimental methodology of the paper feature (1) open-ended games (2) multiplayer games (3) strategy games (4) wargames (5) crisis simulation (6) military simulation (7) moderated policy conflict/debate (8) diplomatic negotiation, or (9) any other form of similar competitive games?
+Finally (10), would you consider this game to be appropriate for a scoping survey on open-ended language-based wargames?\" After providing your reasoning and answers, please summarize your reasoning into one sentence explaining why overall the answer for (10) is \"YES\" or \"NO\""_

 == Data-Extraction Template